-Jennifer Ackerman has been writing about science, nature, and health for more than 25 years.
+Jennifer Ackerman has been writing about science, nature, and health for three decades.
 Her work aims to explain and interpret science for a lay audience and to explore the riddle of humanity’s place in the natural world, blending scientific knowledge with imaginative vision.
 She has won numerous awards and fellowships, including a fellowship from the National Endowment of the Arts, a grant from the Alfred P. Sloan Foundation, a Silver Medal Award for Nature Writing from the International Regional Magazine Association, and fellowships at the Bunting Institute of Radcliffe College (now the Radcliffe Institute), Brown College at the University of Virginia, and the Tisch College of Citizenship and Public Service at Tufts University.

 Ackerman’s essays and articles have appeared in The New York Times, Scientific American, National Geographic, Natural History, Parade, and many other publications.
 She has written on subjects ranging from the work of Chuck Close to the microbiome of the human body, the evolutionary origin of birds, the sexual habits of dragonflies, the neural nature of dyslexia, the biology of cranes, parasites as agents of evolutionary change, ocean circulation, the wildlife of Japan, genetically modified foods, and the work of Nobel laureate and developmental biologist Christiane Nüsslein-Volhard.
 In 2005, her article on “The Great Marsh” in Delaware Beach Life won the International Regional Magazine Association’s Silver Medal award for nature writing.
 Her writing has been collected in several anthologies, among them, Flights of Imagination: Extraordinary Writings About Birds, ed.
 Richard Canning (Greystone, 2010), The Penguin Book of the Ocean, ed.
 James Bradley (Penguin Australia, 2010), Best American Science Writing, ed.
 Alan Lightman (Perennial, 2005), Shorewords (University of Virginia Press, 2003), Stories from Where We Live—the North Atlantic Coast, ed.
 Sara St. Antoine (Milkweed, 2001), The Beach Book, ed.
 Aleda Shirley (Sarabande Books, 2000), The Seacoast Reader, ed.
 John A. Murray (Lyons Press, 1999), From the Field, ed Charles McCarry (National Geographic, 1997), The Nature Reader, ed.
 Daniel Halpern and Dan Frank (Ecco Press, 1996), and Best Nature Writing (Sierra Club books, 1996).